badminton001/Gomoku/reports/data_analysis.md

 Based on the evaluation results, we can conclude:

 1. **Performance**: AlphaBeta-D2 demonstrates the best win rate
-2. **Efficiency**: Greedy shows clear advantages in response speed
+2. **Efficiency**: DQN shows clear advantages in response speed
 3. **Overall**: According to the ELO rating system, AlphaBeta-D2 has the strongest comprehensive ability

 ## 6. Recommendations

 - For win-rate focused scenarios, recommend using AlphaBeta-D2
-- For real-time gameplay requirements, recommend using Greedy
+- For real-time gameplay requirements, recommend using DQN
 - For balanced performance and efficiency, AlphaBeta-D2 is the best choice

 ---